Have you been charged with robbery? Don’t wait. Call now.

 What is the difference between robbery, theft, and petit larceny?

-Robbery involves the taking of another person’s property by force.
-The most common objects taken are cell phones, iPads and other electronic devices.
-However, you can be charged with robbery even if you take an item of nominal value.
+Robbery is taking someone’s property by force.
+The most common objects taken are cell phones, iPads, and other electronic devices.
+But you can be charged with robbery for taking an item of nominal value.

-Unlike petty larceny, which is a misdemeanor, robbery is charged as a felony in New York regardless of the value of the item taken.
-Petit larceny is the least severe type of theft among all the others in New York, but that does not imply its charges are insignificant.
-If you committed the crime, the potential costs are one year in jail, a $1,000 crime fine, or both.
-You can, therefore, not ignore the offence and assume you can handle it yourself.
+Unlike petty larceny, which is a misdemeanor, robbery is a felony, regardless of the value of the item taken.
+Petit larceny is the least severe type of theft in New York but is not insignificant.
+The penalty is one year in jail, a $1,000 fine, or both.
+So don’t ignore this offense or assume you can handle it on your own.

 What are the penalties for robbery?

-The penalties for robbery can be very severe, especially if you use a weapon or cause severe injury.
+The penalties for robbery can be severe, especially if you use a weapon or cause someone serious injury.

-A person is guilty of robbery in the third degree when he forcibly steals property.
-It is a Class D non-violent felony and considered the least serious form of robbery in New York.
-The minimum penalty is two to three years in prison, or up to seven years in prison upon conviction.
+A person who forcibly steals something is guilty of robbery in the third degree, a Class D non-violent felony.
+This is the least serious form of robbery in New York.
+A conviction can bring two to seven years in prison.

 What are some defenses for a robbery charge?

-There is always something that an experienced defense lawyer can do to minimize the potential consequences that you face.
-We will carefully evaluate your case to determine if the police have enough evidence to prove you are guilty beyond a reasonable doubt.
+There is always something an experienced defense lawyer can do to minimize the potential consequences that you face.
+We carefully evaluate a case to determine if the District Attorney has enough evidence to prove you are guilty beyond a reasonable doubt.
 If the state only has the word of one person against another, this can be difficult to do.

 If you have been charged with robbery, call now to set up a consultation.